vnikonov63/chair22/README.md

-You can start the server with `cargo run -p server` Ypu can start the frontend with `cd client && npm run dev`
+- You can start the server with `cargo run -p server`
+- You can start the frontend with `cd client && npm run dev`